osm2pgsql-dev/osm2pgsql/CONTRIBUTING.md

 always be used for code blocks, even one-liners.

 Names should use underscores, not camel case, with class/struct names ending in `_t`.
-Template parameters must use all upper case.
+Constants and template parameters must use all upper case.

 Header files should be included in the following order, each group in their own
 block: